Student Opportunities for Fall 2022

 - Conducting literature reviews and qualitative and quantitative data analysis to support specific research projects;

-- Collecting data on U.S. and China climate policies;
+- Collecting data and/or updating databases on U.S. and China climate policies;

 - Drafting academic articles, policy briefs and white papers;

 - Creating guides and handbooks on climate policy;